 The details of the article were accurate and the writer used the word “forbidden” not “illegal.”
-The use of the word “forbidden” in 2008 has evolved into claims it is “illegal” to die there.
+The use of the word “forbidden” in 2008 has evolved into claims it is “illegal” to die there by popular internet “fact” pages.
 Since its publication, Bartlett’s text has been cited as the primary source for claims that it is “illegal” to die in Longyearbyen.
 This is simply not true.

 We reached out to the Governor’s office regarding claims that it is “illegal” to die in Longyearbyen, and received the following response from Liv Asta Ødegaard, Senior Communication Advisor:

-The white paper referenced by the Governor’s Office does make several references to the community’s limitations.
+The white paper referenced by the Governor’s Office does make several references to some of the community’s limitations.
 This paper states several times that Longyearbyen is not a “life-cycle society.”
 It further states:

 Public services in key fields such as health and social services do not exist or are limited…The continuation of a non-life community has therefore been an important premise for the low level of taxation in the archipelago.